brentm5/dotfiles-work/README.md

 Similarly to the zsh configuration directory as described above, vim automatically loads all files in the `~/dotfiles-local/vim/plugin` directory.
 This does not have the same `pre` or `post` subdirectory support that our `zshrc` has.

-This is an example `~/dotfiles-local/vim/plugin/c.vim`.
-It is loaded every time vim starts, regardless of the file name:

-    # Indent C programs according to BSD style(9)
-    set cinoptions=:0,t0,+4,(4
-    autocmd BufNewFile,BufRead *.[ch] setlocal sw=0 ts=8 noet

 What's in it?
 -------------